Research and Perspectives

 The thing about customers is that they don’t talk very loudly.
 In fact, sometimes they won’t talk to you at all.
 They won’t tell you what they want or what you should create.
 They won’t tell you what triggers them to make a purchase.
 They also won’t tell you why they won’t buy, or what barriers get in the way of them making a purchase.
 They might not even know that what you have is something they need.

 What you need is a framework to help you listen to customers, to understand what triggers them, what barriers stop them, and how they view your competition.
 That’s what I’m going to give you in this book: a framework to help you understand your prospective customers’ triggers and barriers – how they think, what they feel, and how your idea relates to their lives.

 The Formula for Scaling to World Class

 There is a financial formula for scaling to become a world class company and these are the rough parameters of that formula.
-A company must plan to grow at least 60% a year for 10 to 15 tears to become world class.
-In order to do that, the company will need to raise about $1.5 of capital for every $1 of revenue and allocate almost twice as much spending on marketing and sales as they do on research and development.
+Once they start scaling, a company must plan to grow at least 100% a year for 5 to 10 tears to become world class.
+In order to do that, the company will need to raise about $2.5 of capital for every $1 of revenue and allocate almost twice as much spending on marketing and sales as they do on research and development.

 Marketing & Sales as a % of Revenue

 Over the last four years, there have been substantial changes in IPOs in the software world.
 Firms tend to wait longer to go public, while raising larger late-stage private rounds and eventually experiencing high public market valuations.